clausehound/clausehound-blog/content/blog/shareholders-agreement-overview/index.md

 author: rajah@cobaltcounsel.com
 tags: ["Contract Overviews","Shareholders Agreement"]
 date: 2017-03-23 14:33:16
-description: "Overview of Shareholders Agreements

-What is this document?

-A Shareholders’ Agreement (sometimes known as a Stockholder Agreement) governs the relationship between the corporation and its sharehol..."
+description: "This documents provides an overview of a shareholders' agreement."

 ---

 **Overview of Shareholders' Agreements**